Omar-hussein-mostafa/SPI-slave-with-single-port-RAM/README.md

 # SPI-slave-with-single-port-RAM
-SPI Slave with Asynchronous Single-Port RAM in Verilog — Implements an SPI slave interface connected to an asynchronous single-port RAM, verified in QuestaSim and synthesized in Vivado for FPGA deployment.
+This project implements an SPI slave in Verilog connected to an asynchronous single-port RAM, enabling external devices to read and write data over SPI.
+The design was simulated in QuestaSim to verify correct timing and protocol behavior, then taken through the FPGA implementation flow in Vivado.
+The code directly models an asynchronous RAM for low-latency memory access within the SPI interface.